Proinsias De Rossa: Political career

 De Rossa and the other former Workers' Party members then established a new political party, provisionally called New Agenda.
 At its founding conference in March 1992, it was named Democratic Left and De Rossa was elected party leader.
 Later that year he resigned his European Parliament seat, where he was succeeded by Democratic Left general secretary Des Geraghty.

 Following the collapse of the Fianna Fáil–Labour Party coalition government in 1994, Fine Gael, Labour and Democratic Left negotiated a government programme for the remaining life of the 27th Dáil, which became known as the Rainbow Coalition.
 De Rossa became Minister for Social Welfare.
 He initiated Ireland's first national anti-poverty strategy, a commission on the family, and a commission to examine national pension policy.

+Also under De Rossa, taxes on unemployment benefits were abolished, while the level of unemployment assistance for those living in the family home was increased substantially.
+A One Parent Family Allowance was also introduced, along with a Disability Allowance, Adoptive Benefit, Health and Safety Benefit and Survivor's Pension.

 The 1997 general election resulted in the defeat of the outgoing coalition.
 At this point, Democratic Left had accumulated a very significant financial debt.
 In light of the co-operation achieved in practically all policy areas during the Rainbow Coalition, the party decided to merge with the Labour Party.
-Labour leader Ruairi Quinn became leader of the unified party; De Rossa took up the symbolic post of party president, which he held until 2002.
+Labour leader Ruairi Quinn continued as leader of the unified party; De Rossa took up the symbolic post of party president, which he held until 2002.

 In 1999, De Rossa was elected again at the European Parliament election for the Dublin constituency, sitting on this occasion with the Group of the Party of European Socialists.
 De Rossa did not contest his Dáil seat at the 2002 general election.
 He was re-elected at the 2004 European Parliament election.
 As a member of the European Parliament, De Rossa took a strong pro-integration approach from a distinctly social democratic perspective, as well as a keen interest in foreign policy and social policy.

-De Rossa was a member of the European Convention which produced the July 2003 draft European constitution.
+De Rossa was a member of the European Convention which produced the July 2003 draft European Constitution.
 De Rossa was chair of the European Parliament's delegation for relations with the Palestinian Legislative Council.
 He was a member of the Committee on Employment and Social Affairs and the Conference of Delegation Chairs, and a substitute member of the Committee on Development and the delegation to the Euro-Mediterranean Parliamentary Assembly.
 On 16 January 2012, he announced his decision to resign as an MEP, and stepped down on 1 February.